fictionk4k4/CTF/sCTF/Forensic/stegging.md

 **Flag is : flag{y0u_have_gradu4ted_fr0m_th3_baby'5 b07713!!}**

 I'm not the one who solve this challenger.
-My friend told me about cmp command.
+My friend(Trái Ổi) told me about cmp command.